Dennymf/big_integer/README.md

 __________

 # Library for Arbitrary-precision arithmetic

+### Версия 0.3
+* Implemented the division and module operations `/, %`
+* Implemented a division operation, combined with the assignment of `/=` for any pairs of numbers
+* Implemented a module operation, combined with the assignment of `%=` for any pairs of numbers

 ### Version 0.2
 * Implemented the function the absolute value of the number `big_integer.abs()`